weidewind/MTB_epistasis/README.md

 + 9drugs.filtered.upper.pvalue.unord_pairs.pairs2. unlinked.fdr – the file with FDR estimated for upper p-values;
 + 9drugs.all.block.mtx and 9drugs.all.mtx – the file with the pseudocorrelation matrix PsCOR;
 + 9drugs.block.mtx and 9drugs.mtx – the file with positive value submatrix of the pseudocorrelation matrix;
-+ 9drugs.n0.l90.cor2pcor.R.out – the file with partial correlations PCOR calculated for the positive value submatrix of the pseudocorrelation matrix;
++ 9drugs.n0.l90.cor2pcor.R.out – the file with partial correlations PCOR calculated for the positive value submatrix of the pseudocorrelation matrix.

 We consider site pairs as been concordantly and discordantly evolving if their upper and lower p-values meet the FDR<10% requirement, correspondingly.
 To calculate the FDR for upper and lower p-values, run the command:
 ./add_fdr4pvalues.sh .
 See results in the output files: